openstack-archive/fuel-plugin-6wind-virtual-accelerator/doc/source/installation.rst

     *   Provide the license file to be used for 6WIND Virtual Accelerator activation

+    *   Specify the 6WIND Virtual Accelerator version you want to install.
+        You can keep the 'stable' default value if you want the latest version, otherwise specify an explicit value (eg. 1.3).
+        Remember to use **at least version 1.3** for Fuel 8.

     *   Refer to next chapter for the description of Advanced Paramaters fields.